grpc/grpc-swift/Sources/protoc-gen-grpc-swift/Docs.docc/spm-plugin.md

 }
 ```

-> Warning: The configuration file option only solves the problem for leaf packages that are using the Swift package manager
-plugin since there you can point the package manager to the right binary.
-The environment variable
-does solve the problem for transitive packages as well; however, it requires your users to set
-the variable now.
-In general we advise against adopting the plugin as a non-leaf package!

 * You can start Xcode by running `$ xed .` from the command line from the directory your project is located - this should make `$PATH` visible to Xcode.

+### Known Issues

+- The configuration file _must not_ be excluded from the list of sources for the
+  target in the package manifest (that is, it should not be present in the
+  `exclude` argument for the target).
+The build system does not have access to
+  the file if it is excluded, however, `swift build` will result in a warning
+  that the file should be excluded.
+- The plugin should only be used for leaf package.
+The configuration file option
+  only solves the problem for leaf packages that are using the Swift package
+  manager plugin since there you can point the package manager to the right
+  binary.
+The environment variable does solve the problem for transitive
+  packages as well; however, it requires your users to set the variable now.